-When evaluating the third part of sub-question C the evaluator should consider:
+When evaluating the third part of sub-question C, the evaluator should consider:

 - Was the DAC actively involved in the project development? - Did the DAC have the opportunity to provide their input to the community needs? - Does the DAC support this project? - Was this project presented to the DAC in a local forum so that they could provide input?
-Or, was the project simply voted upon in a general agency meeting without really reaching out to the community to learn their needs and wants? - Provide documentation of how the local residents and community groups were engaged for input on community and household needs and of any support from local community-based organizations and/or residents. - Applicants should also, when applicable, explain how anti-displacement policies and actions are being implemented in their community/city/county to discourage gentrification of the community being impacted by the project. - Applicant should address this, even if just to say that displacement is not an issue in their community.
-If displacement is not an issue an applicant should not be downgraded as long as it was addressed as not a concern of their Disadvantaged Community.
-Say WHY it is not applicable for your community. - o Talk about how this is being addressed, whether through policies or work groups
+Or, was the project simply voted upon in a general agency meeting without really reaching out to the community to learn their needs and wants? - Provide documentation of how the local residents and community groups were engaged for input on community and household needs and of any support from local community-based organizations and/or residents. - Applicants should also, when applicable, explain how anti-displacement policies and actions are being implemented in their community/city/county to discourage gentrification of the community being impacted by the project. - The applicant should address this, even if just to say that displacement is not an issue in their community.
+If displacement is not an issue, an applicant should not be downgraded as long as they explain why it is not a concern. - The applicant should discuss how displacement is being addressed, whether through policies or workgroups.

 Points Applicant's ability to demonstrate the project will result in a direct benefit to the Disadvantaged Community.
-The application clearly and convincingly addresses all of the following: Explains how the project closes a gap, provides connections to, or addresses a deficiency in an active transportation network or meets an important community need.
-AND 4 Points Explains how the disadvantaged community residents will have physical access to the project.
-AND Illustrates and documents how the project was requested or supported by the disadvantaged community residents.
-AND The applicant included attachments that show evidence of thorough engagement and outreach resulting in input and buy-in from the disadvantaged community.
-The application addresses at least three of the following: Explains how the project closes a gap, provides connections to, or addresses a deficiency in an active transportation network or meets an important community need.
-AND 3 Points Explains how the disadvantaged community residents will have physical access to the project.
+4 Points The application clearly and convincingly addresses all of the following: Explains how the project closes a gap, provides connections to, or addresses a deficiency in an active transportation network, or meets an important community need.
+3 Points The application addresses at least three of the following: Explains how the project closes a gap, provides connections to, or addresses a deficiency in an active transportation network, or meets an important community need.
+AND Explains how the disadvantaged community residents will have physical access to the project.
 AND Illustrates how the project was requested or supported by the disadvantaged community residents.
 The applicant included attachments that show evidence of outreach to and buy-in from the disadvantaged community.
-2 Points Explains how the project closes a gap, provides connections to, or addresses a deficiency in an active transportation network or meets an important community need.
+2 Points Explains how the project closes a gap, provides connections to, or addresses a deficiency in an active transportation network, or meets an important community need.
 AND Explains how the disadvantaged community residents will have physical access to the project.
 AND Illustrates and documents how the project was requested or supported by the disadvantaged community residents.
 The applicant included attachments that show evidence of outreach to the disadvantaged community and documents their buy-in.
-1 Point Explains how the project closes a gap, provides connections to, or addresses a deficiency in an active transportation network or meets an important community need.
+1 Point The application minimally: Explains how the project closes a gap, provides connections to, or addresses a deficiency in an active transportation network, or meets an important community need.
 AND Explains how the disadvantaged community residents will have physical access to the project.
 AND Illustrates and documents how the project was requested or supported by the disadvantaged community residents.
 The applicant did not include attachments or attached minimal attachments showing evidence of outreach to the disadvantaged community.
-0 Points Evaluators can award a score of zero if they believe the application does not address how the project closes a gap or provides connections, does not address how the disadvantaged community will have physical access to the project, and does not address how the project will directly benefit a disadvantaged community.
-AND the application did not include any support attachments.
+0 Points Evaluators can award a score of zero if they believe the application does not address how the project closes a gap or provides connections, does not address how the disadvantaged community will have physical access to the project, and does not address how the project will directly benefit a disadvantaged community, AND the application did not include any support attachments.